mjykxz17/tp/docs/UserGuide.md

 * Deletes a single person at the specified `INDEX`, OR one or more persons by exact `NAME`(s).
 Do not mix index and names in the same command.
 * The index refers to the index number shown in the displayed person list.
 The index must be a positive integer: 1, 2, 3, …
-* For deletion by name, each `NAME` must match a contact’s full name exactly (case-sensitive).
+* For deletion by name, each `NAME` must match a contact’s full name exactly (case-insensitive).
 If multiple contacts share the same exact name, only the first match will be deleted; use index to disambiguate.
 * When deleting multiple persons by name, PropertyPal will first show a confirmation prompt listing the persons to be deleted; add `yes` to proceed.
 * Deleting multiple names is all‑or‑nothing: if any given name is not found, nobody is deleted and an error listing the missing names is shown.